ndronos/c-nomorph/HowStufWorks.md

 C is one of few high-level languages that can easy manipulate data at the bit level in addition to interpreting the data based on a given data type.

+A data type is a small set of rules that indicate how to make sense of a series of bits.

 (HowStuffWorks, 2017) pp. 6 & 13
 ```